 Andiroba [Carapa guianensis] sheds its leaves every year, and then sprouts tiny white flowers.
 Insects pollinate the tree, and during the flowering season the tree is covered in ants.
 Early in its development the tree has very large leaves, which decrease in size as the tree matures.

 Seeds of the andiroba live inside small, woody pods.
 These pods have rounded edges and a triangular shape.
 Andiroba pods can float, and since these trees grow next to rivers, the pods that fall from the tree may float to an area where the seeds can take root.
-In Costa Rica, rodents and wild pigs like to eat the pods, and will take them away to horde for later.
+In countries from Central America, rodents and wild pigs like to eat the pods, and will take them away to horde for later.
 Those that don’t get eaten can grow into new trees.

 Andiroba trees have multiple uses for humans.
 This tree is a member of the same family as mahogany, and its wood makes excellent lumber.
 Humans harvest this tree to make handsome furniture.